 In the past, remote work was seen as less productive than being in the office.
-The pandemic, however, has changed that.
-According to Mercer, 94% ;of 800 employers surveyed said “productivity was the same or higher than it was before the pandemic, even with their employees working remotely.”
+The pandemic, however, changed that view.
+According to Mercer, 94% of 800 employers surveyed said “productivity was the same or higher than it was before the pandemic, even with their employees working remotely.”

-In fact, remote work is working so well for companies that some are considering cancelling the office forever, even after the vaccine rollout.
+In fact, remote work has worked so well for companies that some are considering cancelling the office forever.
 While a fully remote workforce might remove rental costs for companies, it also removes something people leaders have been working years to achieve – human connection.

-While it looks like we can finally see the light at the end of the tunnel, we are not there quite yet.
-In the meantime, leaders should continue working to keep human connection alive in their organizations.
-Here are four tips on how to thrive during this transition period.
+While it looks like we can finally see the light at the end of the tunnel, we will not be going back to “normal”.
+Whatever your return-to-work plan is, it’s essential leaders continue working to keep human connection alive in their organizations.
+Here are four tips on how to thrive in the new world of work.

 1. Understand the challenges.